 Compare prices on ice machines for hotels and save as much as 25%.
-Free delivery and a wide selection a brands to chose from.
+Free delivery and a wide selection of brands to chose from.
 Hotel ice makers cost between $1,700 – $3,800 – how much will you save?

 Hotel Ice Machine Pricing Guide